lelequinter/ergonaut-one-keyboard-firmware/README.md

 This is a repository for a ZMK Firmware for Ergonaut One keyboard.

 ## Notes for me:
-- I had to do this in order to make the build work [Pin your ZMK version](https://zmk.dev/blog/2025/06/20/pinned-zmk)
+- I had to do this in order to make the build work [Pin your ZMK version](https://zmk.dev/blog/2025/06/20/pinned-zmk).
+- Spanish keycodes can be found [here](https://github.com/qmk/qmk_firmware/blob/master/quantum/keymap_extras/keymap_spanish.h) (from the QMK documentation).
+So I know what keycodes I should use for the keymap.

 ## Default keymap